-- Transportation coordination, including approving an impending update of the Future Albuquerque Area Bikeways and Streets (FAABS) Plan to better coordinate transportation and land use; - (ii) Adding Primary Street alignments to the Long Range Transportation System map; - (iii) Reviewing a grade-separated interchange at Paseo/Unser when traffic and development conditions warrant; Establishing a procedure or resolution allowing for regional access adjustments to Paseo del Norte and Unser Boulevard within Volcano Heights, as opposed to the existing access modification methods that require approval only with an impending development project on a site-by-site basis; and - (iv) Assistance with infrastructure costs where feasible.
+- Transportation coordination, including approving an impending update of the Future Albuquerque Area Bikeways and Streets (FAABS) Plan to better coordinate transportation and land use; - (ii) Adding Primary Street alignments to the Long Range Transportation System map; - (iii) Reviewing a grade-separated interchange at Paseo/Unser when traffic and development conditions warrant; and - (iv) Assistance with infrastructure costs where feasible. - 14.2.4.
+Albuquerque-Bernalillo County Water Utility Authority (ABCWUA): Planning guidance to verify compliance with the ongoing ABCWUA Master Planning efforts.

-- 14.2.4.
-Albuquerque-Bernalillo County Water Utility Authority (ABCWUA): Planning guidance to verify compliance with the ongoing ABCWUA Master Planning efforts. - 14.2.5.
+14.2.5.
 Albuquerque Metropolitan Area Flood Control Authority (AMAFCA): As of 2013, AMAFCA is preparing a Drainage Master Plan for the Volcano Heights Area.
 The Drainage Master Plan will identify the major drainage infrastructure needed in Volcano Heights, recommend a construction plan and schedule, and work through a mechanism with property owners to finance the infrastructure.
 All public and private stakeholders are encouraged to participate in the process.